mrgrim/MUP/README.md

 * Disable Movement Anti Cheat - Disables movement based anti cheat functionality.
 This helps with rubber banding from "Player moved too quickly" or "Player moved wrongly" when the server is lagging.
 However, hackers could very easily abuse this.
 Only enable if you trust all your players!
+* Entity Tracking Editor - Allows you to control the range at which a server tells a client about an entity and how often a server sends updates based on the entity type.
+* View Distance Editor - Control view distance of entities and tile entities (e.g. chests) on the client

 ## What is EigenCraft?